gastongutierrez/wf/README.md

 G, 1, []
 ```

-Task functions must be defined using the `@task` decorator.
-The name should match the task name in the file:
+Task functions should be defined using the `@task` decorator.
+The name must match the task name in the tasks file:

 ```python
 @task(name="A")